mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 1. Make a rough list of components I want for my rack.
 1. Calculate how much rack height and depth I'll need for those components.
 1. Narrow the list of racks that meet my needs.
-1. Repeat steps 2-4 until I've made a final selection.
+1. Repeat steps 2-4 until I've made a final decision.

 ### How many rack units?

-Racks have capacity measured in rack units (RUs, usually shortened to just Us).
+Racks have capacity measured in rack units (RUs).
 1 rack unit is 1.75".
-You'll typically see racks sized as a number followed by a U, so an 8U rack would have eight rack units or 8 x 1.75" = 14" of height for components.
+You typically see racks sized as a number followed by a U, so an 8U rack would have eight RUs or 8 x 1.75" = 14" of height for components.

 {{<img src="1ru.webp" max-width="600px">}}